 Did you know your poop can reveal a lot about your overall health?
+There’s even a healthy poop chart to help you determine whether your bowel movements are up to par.
 We don’t often talk about this subject because it feels uncomfortable or inappropriate, but in the world of functional medicine, it’s not only unavoidable, but so important!
 80% of your immune system is located in your gut, so it’s imperative that you keep your bowels healthy and moving along consistently.
 Healthy poop means a healthy you!

 Everything about your bowel movements can be analyzed— its color, shape, frequency.
 Is it soft or hard?
 Green or brown?
 Do you go once a day?
 Once a week?
 Does it float or sink?
 White film or oil layer?
 In just a few short minutes, you will have thought more about your poop than ever before.
 I’m also willing to bet, you’ll learn a little something new about your health too!

 Healthy stool should be sausage shaped, easy to pass, and medium brown in color, a similar shade to milk chocolate.

 When analyzing your bowel movements, it’s important to look for red flags, like: